Shear-driven mixing of segregated granular materials: Framework

-In dense granular flows, $\Phi$ is typically nearly constant, so we introduce the species concentrations $\phi_s=\Phi_s/{\Phi}$, $\phi_l=\Phi_l/{\Phi}$, and $\phi_s+\phi_l=1$.
+In dense granular flows, $\Phi$ is typically nearly constant \cite[e.g.,][]{gdr2004dense,houssais2015onset,Trewhela2021b}, so we introduce the species concentrations $\phi_s=\Phi_s/{\Phi}$, $\phi_l=\Phi_l/{\Phi}$, which satisfy $\phi_s+\phi_l=1$.
 Treating the mixture as a continuum, the transport of each species is governed by a segregation--diffusion balance,